-João’s Favourite Sustainability Initiative: The Sharing Economy
+João’s favorite sustainability initiative: The Sharing Economy

-I am terrible consumer.
+I am a terrible consumer.
 I don’t like buying for the sake of buying; I don’t enjoy ambling through a shopping area.
-Actually, I hate wasting my time with shopping.
+Actually, I hate wasting my time on shopping.
 I’d rather be with my family or friends, or spend my precious time doing nothing.
 And I see no sense in buying things that I will hardly ever use.

 As much as I care for sustainability, I won’t buy a product just because it looks green or responsible.
 A sustainability label is not enough for me to pull my wallet either.
 I value high quality, design and durability.
 I also like to have space around me, so I don’t really want to own much stuff.
 Wouldn’t it make sense if we could share our possessions?
 That’s why Share NL caught my attention right away.